nitrite/nitrite-doc/java-sdk/repository/read.md

 ## Cursor

-`Cursor` is an iterator over a set of entities.
-It contains several methods to iterate over the entities.
+`Cursor` represents a result set of a find operation.
+It provides methods to iterate over the result of a find operation and retrieve the entities.
 It also provides methods like projection, join etc. to get the desired result.

-### Iterating over entities
+### Iterating over Entities

-The `Cursor` object implements `Iterable` interface.
+The `Cursor` extends `Iterable` interface.
 So, you can iterate over the entities using `for-each` loop.

 ```java
 Cursor<Product> cursor = productRepository.find();